JakobDohrmann/PredictionPipelineMS2020/README.md

 # PredictionPipelineMS2020

 This repository contains data and source code used for M.S.
-Thesis: "Optimizing a Prediction Pipeline by Prepending an Efficient Low-Fidelity Model", SFSU, December 2020.
+Thesis: "Optimizing a Prediction Pipeline by Prepending an Efficient Low-Fidelity Model", SFSU, December 2020 (https://scholarworks.calstate.edu/concern/theses/6682x939f).
-Link to the published thesis will be shared here when it is available.

 * `data`: (links to) the dataset used in this research.
 * `python`: Jupyter notebook and python packages/tools used to produce graphs and (most of the) experimental results.